Malfis007/Malfis007/README.md

 - Music and movie enthusiast

 ### What I Use
-- Vim is my main code editor
+- Vim is my main text editor
 - Python, C/C++, Javascript, and Bash